enrifransch/JS-Notes/README.md

 String + String -> Concatenation

 ## Strict Mode

+>The short and most important answer here is that use strict is a way to voluntarily enforce stricter parsing and error handling on your JavaScript code at runtime.
+Code errors that would otherwise have been ignored or would have failed silently will now generate errors or throw exceptions.
+In general, it is a good practice.

 - Makes debugging easier.
 Code errors that would otherwise have been ignored or would have failed silently will now generate errors or throw exceptions, alerting you sooner to problems in your code and directing you more quickly to their source.
 - Prevents accidental globals.
 Without strict mode, assigning a value to an undeclared variable automatically creates a global variable with that name.